JeffMonsalve/azure-network-protocols/README.md

 <p>
 </p>
 <p>
-We will get the private IP address of the Linux virtual machine, then use PowerShell on Windows 10 VM to ping that IP.
+Then will get the private IP address of the Linux virtual machine, then use PowerShell on Windows 10 VM to ping that IP.
 In Wireshark, we'll apply a filter to display only ICMP traffic, allowing us to see all the network traffic between the 2 virtual machines.
 </p>
 <img src="https://github.com/user-attachments/assets/5e6cbe98-93fc-4901-8733-371586934c2b" alt="Sixth Screenshot" width="800"/>
 </p>